isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 impact the server's startup and reconfiguration time, because the allocator has to populate the list of free leases for each subnet where it is used.
 These delays can be observed both during the configuration reload and when the subnets are created using :ischooklib:`libdhcp_subnet_cmds.so`.
-The allocator increases the memory consumption to hold the list of free leases, proportional to the total size of the pools for which this allocator is used.
+This allocator increases memory consumption to hold the list of free leases, proportional to the total size of the pools for which this allocator is used.
 Finally, lease reclamation must be enabled with a low value of the ``reclaim-timer-wait-time`` parameter, to ensure that the server frequently